-State Transportation Improvement Program (STIP): A multiyear capital improvement program of transportation projects on and off the state highway system, funded with revenues from the State Highway Account and other funding sources.
-STIP programming generally occurs every 2 years.
+State transportation improvement program: A multiyear capital improvement program of transportation projects on and off the state highway system, funded with revenues from the State Highway Account and other funding sources.
+State transportation improvement programming generally occurs every 2 years.